caleblee12694/Fishies-HBP/README.md

 The above commands will run the application in development mode.
 Open http://localhost:8081 to view it in the browser.

-The page will reload and reflect changes if you make edits to the souce code.
+The page will reload and reflect changes if you make edits to the source code.

 You can also preview the application on a mobile device by installing the Expo development tool described here: https://expo.dev